Fernando Cordero Cueva

-Juan Fernando Cordero Cueva (born May 27, 1952 in Cuenca) is an Ecuadorian politician and architect.
+Juan Fernando Cordero Cueva (born May 27, 1952) is an Ecuadorian politician and architect.
 He was the mayor of Cuenca between 1996 and 2005.
 He was also Member of the Ecuadorian Congress and President of the Ecuadorian Constituent Assembly in 2008.
 Between 2009 and 2013 he was President of the National Assembly.
 From September 2014 to March 2016 he was Minister of National Defence.
 He is also publicly known as Corcho Cordero.

 Career

 Cordero was born 1952 in Cuenca the son of Leonardo Cordero Vega and his wife, Beatriz Cueva Jaramillo.
 His maternal grandfather was the recognized politician Carlos Cueva Tamaríz.